 Many of his recent works may be seen in the chapel and library of Toronto Western Hospital.

-Most recently, he could be found regularly sketching dancers at the The National Ballet School as they train and practice.
+Most recently, he could be found regularly sketching dancing students at the The National Ballet of Canada as they train and practice.

 Larry pursued visual art studies with the late George Dingli (Toronto architect/artist) as well as at the Art Gallery of Ontario and at the Adult Art Program of Central Technical School.
 In recent years, he has held memberships in the Portrait Society of Canada; the Society of Canadian Artists; the Forest Hill Art Studio; the Royal Canadian Academy of Arts and the Art Gallery of Ontario.